 Why does movement therapy work?

-Because for most of us, the challenges with our back are largely the result of poor movement programs.
+For most of us, the challenges with our back are largely the result of poor movement programs.
 We don’t think about it how we move.
 We just move.
 And if we move incorrectly, over time we develop taut bands of muscle, connective tissue problems (too tight, too loose or both) and degenerative changes to our spine.

 When you are in pain, it can be difficult to learn new movement patterns.
 Because of this, we often begin with trigger point therapy to reduce pain.
-This can also help to release muscles that are is spasm.
+This can also help to release muscles that are contracted or in spasm.
 In addition, we often use fascial stretching to further increase range of motion.
 In the process, we may find and release nerve entrapments that contribute to referred pain such as sciatica.

 However, no matter how much your back hurts, you can begin with one of the simplest and most important movement therapies – diaphragmatic breathing.
 Of course, a comprehensive program of movement therapy involves more than this.
 But you can’t hurt yourself by breathing properly.
 Plus, it will be the starting point for every movement therapy we use.

 So, if you are suffering from Low Back Pain today, start with some deep breaths.
 Then give us a call at 630-858-0000 to make an appointment.
 We’ll begin with some basic screening tests.
-We’ll be the first to refer you to a physician if we see a problem.
+We’ll be the first to refer you to a physician if we see a more serious problem.